marilynyi/personal-portfolio/README.md

 ### [Investigating New Movie Ratings](https://github.com/marilynyi/dataquest-data-scientist/blob/main/13_investigating_new_movie_ratings/investigating_new_movie_ratings.ipynb)

 The original project 'Investigating Fandango Movie Ratings' uses data from 2015 and is very outdated as Fandango no longer uses the rating system the project is based on.
-I adapted this project to explore current movie releases in theaters.
-The project focuses on web scraping and exploring the data from four movie critic sites: Metacritic, IMDb, Rotten Tomatoes, and Fandango.
+This project diverges completely from the original by exploring ratings for current movie releases in theaters only.

+Statistical elements, namely sampling, descriptive statistics (mean), and frequency distributions were incorporated to demonstrate lessons learned in Dataquest: Data Scientist's Part 6: Probability and Statistics leading up to the project.
+Much of the project also demonstrates web scraping to form our own dataset.

 ### [Exploring FiveThirtyEight's Star Wars Survey](https://github.com/marilynyi/dataquest-data-scientist/blob/main/09_exploring_star_wars_survey/exploring_fivethirtyeight_star_wars_survey.ipynb)